Bilalyyy/VaporRateLimiter/README.md

     let limitedRoutes = routes.grouped(RateLimiter(threshold: Int))
 ```

-> ⚠️ **Note:** For safety and convenience, the rate limiter middleware is disabled by default in the development environment.
+> ⚠️ **Note:** For safety and convenience, the rate limiter middleware is disabled in the development environment.

 ### Final Step: Clearing login attempts after successful authentication